 Thanks to the Boston Marathon combining with Patriot’s Day to create a long weekend, there is a real buzz around the city for this event each year.

 Whether you go to see the Red Sox, wander around the gorgeous public gardens, enjoy a Samuel Adams beer (brewed locally) or explore Boston Harbour there is most definitely something to keep you occupied!

 If you’ve run the marathon it’s unlikely you’ll want to do much roaming around the city but luckily Boston’s got your back as there are tons of bars, restaurants and cafes where you can graze your way through the day.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Boston Marathon 2020 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Boston Marathon 2023 using the map below!